Why Is SMAC The New Game-Changer?

 Analytic tools help companies to draw insights from information and help in Decision Management and Predictive Analytics.
 It helps them to discover what’s working and what’s not.
 The valuable insights drawn from data analysis will help companies in enhancing customer engagement with their brand.
 It also helps in formulating new policies and strategies.

-Cloud Computing is the cost-effective way to store and access data without maintaining a physical server.
-Cloud has created an effective IT ecology and infrastructure by removing geography barriers in storing and accessing massive amounts of information.
+Cloud Computing is a cost-effective way to store and access data without maintaining a physical server.
+Cloud has created an effective IT ecology and infrastructure by removing geographical barriers in storing and accessing massive amounts of information.